Skip to Content

 Other Classic Christmas Treats

 I often add peanut brittle to my Christmas Cookie Trays that I assemble and share with family and friends.
-So I thought I would include some other recipe ideas that can be added to the cookie tray as well.
+So I thought I would include some other favorite recipe ideas that can be added to the cookie tray as well.

 1. Lofthouse Cookies